How do Recruitment Agencies Make Money?

 Recruitment agencies and the recruiters who make placements utilise strategic compensation models aligned to hiring needs:

-1. Contingency Model: The most widely used structure.
+1. Contingency model: The most widely used structure.
 The recruitment agency earns a fee if they successfully fill the role, typically 15-30% of the hire's first year base pay.
 This performance-based approach incentivises matching the right talent and allows recruiters to make money only when they deliver results.

-2. Retained Search: Used for complex executive and specialised searches.
+2. Retained search: Used for complex executive and specialised searches.
 Includes an upfront fee and milestone payments to secure dedicated recruitment agency resources towards hard-to-fill roles.
 This allows recruiters to dedicate greater focus.

-3. Temporary Staffing: The agency manages payroll as the interim employer, earning a markup on bill rates.
+3. Temporary staffing: The agency manages payroll as the interim employer, earning a markup on bill rates.
 Conversion fees apply if the temp candidate accepts a permanent position.
 This balances investment in the temp-to-hire process.

 Temporary vs Permanent Staffing Agencies